Sammi-Husky/Sm4sh-Tools/README.md

     - Does not warn on exiting before saving.
     - Saving with incorrect parameters in a command will crash the tool.

-- MSBTView
-  - A simple editor / viewer for messages and other string data that is contained within smash4's .MSBT files.
-The messages contained within range anywhere from taunt messages such as palutena's guidance, to trophy descriptions.

 [![Build status](https://ci.appveyor.com/api/projects/status/e6q6vbdgjs4eoop5?svg=true)](https://ci.appveyor.com/project/Sammi-Husky/sm4sh-tools)